 - In Europe, this number stands at 17%.

-- 65% of all Internet users made at least one purchase in 2017 (about 1 billion+ users);
+- 65% of all Internet users made at least one purchase in 2017 (about 1 billion+ user);

-- An average user in the US spends $1900 on purchases during one year on average, in Europe, this stands at $1800.
+- An average user in the US spends $1900 on purchases during one year average.
+In Europe, this stands at $1800.

 Increase eCommerce Store Sales

-ECommerce store owners are engaged non-stop in finding ways to improve their site and increase sales.
-It is, of course, possible to continue to bring in more traffic, but first of all, one should figure out how to increase the conversion to sales out of the existing traffic.
+Ecommerce store owners are engaged non-stop in finding ways to improve their site and increase sales.
+Of course, it is possible to continue to bring in more traffic, but first of all, one should figure out how to increase the conversion to sales out of the existing traffic.

 The Scarcity Effect